ShimantoRahman/empulse/docs/guide/datasets/give_me_some_credit.rst

 Credit scoring algorithms, which make a guess at the probability of default, are the method banks use to determine whether or not a loan should be granted.

+The dataset is fetched remotely from OpenML and cached locally on first use.

 =================   ==============
 Classes                          2
 Defaulters                    7616